Biography

 widow during her natural life and from and after her decease to her daughter Susannah Smith widow and to the heirs of her body lawfully begotten but if it should so happen that no such heir

-is living by her at the time of her decease then in that case I give the aforesaid freehold Estate to Edward Scard the younger, son of the late Thomas Scard of Totton and to his heirs and his
+is living by her at the time of her decease then in that case I give the aforesaid freehold Estate to Edward Scard, the younger son of the late Thomas Scard of Totton and to his heirs and his

 assigns for ever.
 Item, I give and bequeath unto my daughter Susannah Blake widow my leasehold Estate late Mr. Hichsons which I purchased of the late John Compton Williss Esq situate at